metamodeler/CIM-CSS-Plug-in/README.md

 # CIM-CSS-Plug-in

-This .rar file contains the necessary jar artifacts to install the CIM-CSS plug-in into Eclipse.
+This .zip file contains the necessary jar artifacts to install the CIM-CSS plug-in into Eclipse.

     Download the .zip